Short Selling

 What happens in case of a dividend payout or other corporate actions?

-Dividend payout:
+Dividend payout

-When a company issues a dividend, the value of the dividend is deducted from the company’s stock price.
-This means that if you short the stock, you will owe the dividend to the lender of the shares.
+When a company issues a dividend, the value of the dividend is typically deducted from the company’s stock price.
+As the short seller, you are responsible for reimbursing the lender for the dividend amount.

-Other corporate actions (e.g., Stock Splits, Mergers, Spin-offs):
+Other corporate actions (e.g., stock splits, mergers, spin-offs)

 Similar to dividends, other corporate actions can affect the stock’s value and the short seller’s position.